-Ask the Ranger event - find out more about becoming a ranger in a Facebook live event on POSTPONED, new date to follow.
+Ask the Ranger event - find out more about becoming a ranger in a Facebook live event on 16 August

 They will be talking about their experiences of entering the world of conservation and what their paths to employment look like (all very different!).
 They will also give some top tips on getting a job in conservation and explain a little about what being a ranger for the SDNPA looks like.
 They say: "We are happy to answer any questions people may have, although we probably won’t be able to give people specific advice on a case-by-case basis."

-The team taking part is made up of: Dan, the lead ranger for the Wealden Heath area; Kate working mainly with heathland and woodland; Angela covers the Western side of the Walden Heath along with Kate; Charles covers a wide area working with a range of partner organisations; Abbi started out as an illustrator but soon realised that being an Assistant Ranger suits her much better.
-Assistant Ranger Micky will be around but isn't taking part in the session (someone has to keep an eye on the office).
+The team taking part is made up of: Dan, the lead ranger for the Wealden Heath area – not available on the day but open to questions beforehand; Kate working mainly with heathland and woodland; Angela who covers the Western side of the Walden Heath along with Kate; Charles covers a wide area working with a range of partner organisations.
+Gemma is the newest recruit who joins the team from a career in admin.

 You can submit questions in advance to email@example.com - you'll get more of a full answer if you do this - or on the day in response to subjects discussed.